AdobeDocs/experience-manager-cloud-service.es-ES/help/sites-cloud/administering/content-fragments/overview.md

 ### Ejemplo de WKND {#wknd-sample}

-El [Sitio WKND y WKND compartido](/help/implementing/developing/introduction/develop-wknd-tutorial.md) AEM se proporcionan ejemplos para ayudarle a obtener más información sobre la as a Cloud Service de la.
+Las muestras [WKND Site y WKND Shared](/help/implementing/developing/introduction/develop-wknd-tutorial.md) se proporcionan para ayudarle a obtener más información acerca de AEM as a Cloud Service.

 <!-- CHECK: which links can/should be used these days? -->